binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### LDAP Injection {#web-applications-countermeasures-ldap-injection}

-The same [generic injection countermeasures](#web-applications-countermeasures-injection) as well as many of the more specific countermeasures that we have already discussed, are applicable to LDAP also.
+The same [generic injection countermeasures](#web-applications-countermeasures-injection), as well as many of the more specific countermeasures that we have already discussed, are applicable to LDAP also.

 As part of your validation, define your semantic types for each dynamic section, this will help you define what is accepted as the white list of allowed characters for each untrusted section.
-If you can constrain what is an allowable character for your given semantic types, then this as in many cases (such as where a username is only allowed alphanumeric characters for example) will stop any potential characters being able to break out of the intended context and change the logic of the LDAP query.
+If you can constrain what is an allowable character for your given semantic types, then this, as in many cases (such as where a username is only allowed alphanumeric characters for example), will stop any potential characters being able to break out of the intended context and change the logic of the LDAP query.
 This is why we always put the validation -> filtering -> sanitisation in this order, because often the first step will catch everything.

 For each semantic type of untrusted data, for any characters that pass the white list validation, define filters, and sanitise all of the following [validated characters](http://www.rlmueller.net/CharactersEscaped.htm):